Inputs

 pattern

-Configures a field regex validation for the input.
+Configures a regular expression validation for the input field.

 - label: Type your name